 Explore the west shore

-The beautiful west shore of Windermere is the perfect place for a gentle stroll, or bike ride.
-With the lake on one side and the woods of Claife on the other, this hidden part of the lakes is a must visit.
+The beautiful west shore of Windermere is the perfect place for a gentle stroll or bike ride.
+With the lake on one side and the woods of Claife estate on the other, this hidden part of the Lakes is a must see.

-As you pass Bark Barn and other signs of the woodland industry that once dominated this side of Windermere, you’ll start to uncover layers of history that make this part of the south lakes so special.
+You’ll pass many signs of woodland industry that once dominated this side of Windermere and you can start to uncover layers of history that make this part of the country so special.

 If you‘re up for a longer walk you can keep going along the full length of the west shore path.
-At the northern end of the 4 mile route, you will arrive at Wray Castle.
-Here you will find lots of activities for children, inside and out, and if you’d like to learn more about this mock Gothic castle, join a guided tour.
+At the northern end of the 4 mile route, you’ll arrive at Wray Castle.
+Here you’ll find rooms for family adventures and interactive spaces for adults to connect with the castle’s story.
+Join a talk or tour to learn more about this quirky Gothic Revival castle.

 Leave the car at home

-Although there are two National Trust car parks here, at Harrowslack and Ash Landing, we recommend arriving at the west shore on the ferry, from Bowness.
-It’s only 50p each as a foot passenger and a fun start to your day out.
-Leave the busy streets of Bowness behind and in less than ten minutes you’ll be on the quieter west shore.
+Although there are two National Trust car parks here, at Harrowslack and Ash Landing, we recommend arriving on the ferry from Bowness.
+In less than 15 minutes you can leave the crowds behind, and for just 50p as a foot passenger it’s a fun start to your day out.

-If you want to cover more miles, bring your bikes and explore the west shore off road.
-Claife Heights are full of mountain bike routes or for the more leisurely cyclist, stick to the lake shore path.
+If you want to cover more miles, bring your bike and explore the west shore off road.
+Claife Heights is full of mountain bike routes or for the more leisurely cyclist, stick to the lake shore path.
 In the summer you can bring your bike over on the Bike Boat from Brockhole.

 A tasty start and finish

-Now with our café in the Claife courtyard and a café at Wray Castle, you can treat yourself to a cake at the beginning and the end of your journey.
-After all those miles and fresh Lakes air – you’ll have earned it.
+With our café in the courtyard and a new café at Wray Castle, you can treat yourself to a cake at the beginning and end of your journey.
+After all those miles and fresh lakeland air – you’ll have earned it.